 Designed more for emotional satisfaction than practicality.

-The first cars did not have roofs at all — therefore, early models from the late 19th century were technically convertibles.
+The first cars did not have roofs at all — so early models from the late 19th century were technically convertibles.

-In the 1950s and 60s, convertibles became a symbol of style and luxury, such as the Jaguar E-Type, Chevrolet Corvette, Mercedes SL.
+In the 1950s and 1960s, convertibles became symbols of style and luxury, such as the Jaguar E-Type, Chevrolet Corvette, Mercedes SL.

-In the 1990s, engineers developed hard folding roofs (hardtop), making convertibles more convenient for everyday use.
+In the 1990s, engineers developed hard folding roofs (hardtop), which made convertibles more convenient for everyday use.

 Advantages of convertibles